mdasfari/GreenMoist/README.md

   , "Device": {"DeviceID": **DeviceID from database**, "Name": "**anything at the moment**"}}
 ```

-When the Pico run it will send a request to the server to download all files
+When the Pico run it will send a request to the server to download all files.

 Once finished, and after creating Task from the ServerNode, go to Devices and select the device then select the desired task and send the update.
-Pico will update and restart and will follow your Task
+Pico will update and restart and will follow your Task.

 ### Author